bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h3 id="ch3-3-7">3.3.7 Drag and drop HTML elements</h3>
 <!------------------------------------------------------------------------------------------------>

-### Drag and drop images or any HTML element within a document
+<h4>Drag and drop images or any HTML element within a document</h4>

 We saw the main principles of HTML5 drag and drop in the previous sections.
 There are other interesting uses that differ in the way we